Are you considering a move to affiliated showjumping? If so, don’t miss this useful guide on how to get started and what you can expect.

 Which organisation?: The governing body of show jumping in the UK is British Showjumping (BS).

-How much does it cost ?: £137 for a full jumping member, horse registration starts from £80.
+How much does it cost ?: There are a range of membership options available, starting at £30.
+It costs £144 for a full jumping member, horse registration starts from £57 for six months for a horse.

 Why affiliate?: Classes affiliated to BS are structured to promote fair competition.